mtx13/NLP_Employee_Performance/README.md

 ![NineBoxMatrix](images/ninebox_matrix.png)

 ---

+## Testing<a name="testing"></a>

+To test the variations, code must be modified slightly.
+There was an attempt to more dynamically test all scenarios but ultimately my local system did not have the memory needed.

+Exclusion of the sentiment scoring can be achieved by commenting the 'sentiment' step in the FeatureUnion

+text_union = FeatureUnion([
+    ('sentiment', text_transformer),
+    ('tfidf',TfidfVectorizer(tokenizer=tokenize ))
+])

+To include/exclude the OrdinalClassifier, commenting the appropriate line within the pipeline is necessary.

+#model predict using XGBClassifier
+#('clf', XGBClassifier(use_label_encoder=False, verbosity = 0))
+('clf', OrdinalClassifier(XGBClassifier(use_label_encoder=False, verbosity = 0)))

+---
 ## Results<a name="results"></a>

-Addition of the sentiment scoring increase the weighted f1 score by 28.5%.
-Inclusion of the Ordinal Classifier actually dropped the f1 score by 3.2%.
-The sentiment scoring can definitely aid in the predictions but with the max f1 score of 0.39, deep learning is likely still a better option.
+Addition of the sentiment scoring increase the weighted f1 score by 8.7%.
+The sentiment scoring did aid in the predictions but with the max f1 score of 0.39, deep learning is likely still a better option.

-The performance categories were presented as a nine-box matrix and also as ordinal numbers.
-This project seems to indicate that performance ratings are best represented as that nine-box matrix.
+Inclusion of the Ordinal Classifier actually dropped the f1 score by 6.0%.
+This project seems to indicate that performance ratings are best represented as that nine-box matrix and not as an ordered list.

 A full discussion of the results can be found at the blog post available [here](https://medium.com/@marcellatietjen/nlp-and-employee-performance-ratings-9d37956c388e).